 9. Kallipateira: The daughter of Diagoras, Kallipatera was the very first woman who was able to watch the Olympic Games.
 She wasn’t sentenced to death by the judges because of the glorious men in her family.

-10. Leonidas of Rhodes: While it is unknown, Leonidas was among the best sprinters of all time.
+10. Leonidas of Rhodes: While it is unknown, Leonidas of Rhodes was among the best sprinters of all time.
 Winning three sports for four consecutive Olympiads and keeping his record for over 2,160 years.
 Only Michael Phelps broke his record in 2016.

 11. Hipparchus of Nicaea: Hipparchus was born in Nicaea but lived most part of his life and died in his favourite beach of Rhodes island.
 He is well known to scientists and considered as the ”father” of astronomy.
 He is the one who divided the year into days!